-In effect as of October 1, 2018.
+(1) In effect as of October 1, 2018.
 The electric service rates for residential service, small general service, and the energy charge portion for large general service and industrial services, can be increased or decreased by a fuel adjustment allowance without further City Council action.
 The fuel adjustment is computed annually based on the energy costs estimate (purchased power and fuel) per kWh.
-As of June 1, 2015, the fuel adjustment amount was zero.
+Since June 1, 2015, the fuel adjustment amount has been zero.